 The 16th International Workshop on Team Working

-The 16th International Workshop on Team Working (IWOT 16) will be held at the Norwegian University of Science and Technology (NTNU) in Trondheim, Norway, September 6-7, 2012.
+The 16th International Workshop on Team Working (IWOT 16) was held at the Norwegian University of Science and Technology (NTNU) in Trondheim, Norway, September 6-7, 2012.
 Over the years the IWOT workshops have been a meeting place for scholars with different disciplinary background, who share an interest in team working.
-This year's conference builds on that tradition, and we welcome your contribution!

 Call for papers